spring-projects/spring-ai/CONTRIBUTING.md

 You can also submit an enhancement or a new feature proposal.

+The issue title is used to generate the changelog so please use a short and descriptive text with types or filenames enclosed in backticks.

 ### Submit a pull request

 Should you create an issue first?